geziyor/geziyor/README.md

 - Automatic Data Exporting (JSON, CSV, or custom)
 - Limit Concurrency (Global/Per Domain)
 - Request Delays (Constant/Randomized)
+- Metrics (Prometheus)
+- Cookies and Middlewares
 - Automatic response decoding to UTF-8
-- Cookies
-- Middlewares

 See scraper [Options](https://godoc.org/github.com/geziyor/geziyor#Options) for all custom settings.

 ## Status
-Since the project is in **development phase**, **API may change in time**.
+The project is in **development phase**.
 Thus, we highly recommend you to use Geziyor with go modules.

 ## Examples
 Simple usage